aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** barcode recognition functionality and view the results online.{{% /alert %}}

 ## **Overview**
-***Aspose.BarCode for PHP via Java*** not only enables reading information encoded in a barcode but also provides a possibility to analyze its technical properties, including symbology, orientation angle, position, and metadata.
-This data is stored in objects of class [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult) and can be fetched using special function described further in this article.
+***Aspose.BarCode for PHP via Java*** not only enables reading information encoded in a barcode but also provides the possibility to analyze its technical properties, including symbology, orientation angle, position, and metadata.
+This data is stored in objects of class [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult) and can be fetched using special functions described further in this article.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/phpjava/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Barcode Type and Encoded Data**
-To obtain input barcode data and its type, *getCodeText* and *getCodeType* function of class [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult) can be used.
+To obtain input barcode data and its type, *getCodeText* and *getCodeType* functions of class [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult) can be used.
 The other function called *getCodeTypeName* returns the text name of the barcode type.

 ``` php
 $generator = new BarcodeGenerator(EncodeTypes::Code128, "12345");